XeroLinuxDev/xero-welcome/README.md

 This is a welcome app for the XeroLinux Distro.
 It features:

+- Running the Calamares installer
 - Showing XeroLinux Social Links
-- Running the Calamares installer
+- Updating the system (post-install)
-- Updating XeroLinux repositories
+- Launch the XeroLinux Toolkit (post-install)

 This program is still on beta stages and it is semi complete and ready to use.